 Good to be Green is a behaviour strategy used by Y1-4.
+Reception/Nursery have an adapted approach.

 Children whose behaviour is very good should be rewarded by moving onto the next reward card colour - from green to bronze to silver and then gold.
 When they achieve their Gold card they receive a gold sticker on their bookmark chart.
 The child's card then returns to green on the following day.
 The chart must be 'reset' every morning with all children on at least green (those on bronze or silver will remain there until they achieve gold).